“Jerusalem,” Poem, Oumeima Mouelhi.

 The gaze of the world still wanders

-to the East, there is a prize
+to the East, there is a price

-to your freedom, there is a price
+to your freedom, there is a price.

-your wounds ache me
+Your wounds ache me.

-your screams shatter the seas
+Your screams shatter the seas,

 till doomsday I love you

-to your case, never withdrew
+to your cause, never withdraw,

 nor will I ever do…